yuying-fan/GWAS_Data_Analysis/README.md

 ## Table of content - GWAS:

-- 3.1.WholeGenomeSequences
+- 1. Whole Genome Sequences
-- 3.2.QualityControlandTrimming
+- 2. Quality Control and Trimming
-- 3.3.AlignmentandVariantCalling
+- 3. Alignment and Variant Calling
-- 3.4.QualityControlandPreppingforAssociationAnalysis
+- 4. Quality Control and Prep for Association Analysis
-- 3.5.GWASwithPlinkandTassel
+- 5. GWAS with Plink and Tassel
-- 3.6.VisualizationofGWASResults
+- 6. Visualization of GWAS Results
-- 3.7.SingleNucleotidePolymorphismAnnotation
+- 7. SNP Annotation